jnider/stocator/README.md

 ==============================
 Apache Spark can work with multiple data sources that include object stores like Amazon S3, OpenStack Swift, IBM SoftLayer, and more.
 To access an object store, Spark uses Hadoop modules that contain drivers to the various object stores.

-Spark needs only small set of object store functionalities.
+Spark needs only a small set of object store functionality.
 Specifically, Spark requires object listing, objects creation, read objects, and getting data partitions.
 Hadoop drivers, however, must be compliant with the Hadoop eco system.
 This means they support many more operations, such as shell operations on directories, including move, copy, rename, etc. (these are not native object store operations).
 Moreover, Hadoop Map Reduce Client is designed to work with file systems and not object stores.
 The temp files and folders it uses for every write operation are renamed, copied, and deleted.
 This leads to dozens of useless requests targeted at the object store.
 It’s clear that Hadoop is designed to work with file systems and not object stores.

 Stocator is implicitly designed for the object stores, it has very a different architecture from the existing Hadoop driver.
 It doesn’t depends on robust Hadoop modules and interacts directly with object stores.